pterwoo/DATA_410/FinalProject/final_project.md

 print('\n the 10-fold cross-validated Mean Squared Error of XGBoost is ' + str(np.mean(mse_xgb)) + '\n')
 ```
-the 10-fold cross-validated Mean Squared Error of XGBoost is 0.055775859040606356, a significant improvement from Logistic Regression.
+When XGBoost was applied to the dataset to predict whether the customer subscribed to the term deposit, the 10-fold cross-validated Mean Squared Error was 0.055775859040606356, a significant improvement from Logistic Regression.

 ### LightGBM

+LightBGM is a custom function that enables powerful boosting implementation by using gradient boosting with decision trees.
+There are numerous hyperparameters that are available for tweaking using LightBGM.
+In this implementation, the hyperparameters specified were: boosting_type = 'gbdt', n_estimators=100, max_depth= 1.
+For the rest of the hyperparameters, the default was accepted, such as the learning rate of 0.1.

+Below is the code for LightGBM:

 ```
 # import the LightGBM package
 import lightgbm as lgb